October 13, 2020

 - Modify the original plan as more opportunities are uncovered.

-Learn how PACCAR is leading the way, read Press Release: PACCAR Extends Zero Emissions Leadership with Schneider Electric and Faith Technologies to Provide Comprehensive Battery Charging Solutions.
+Learn how PACCAR is leading the way, read Press Release: PACCAR Extends Zero Emissions Leadership with Schneider Electric and EnTech Solutions (formerly Faith Technologies) to Provide Comprehensive Battery Charging Solutions.

 Learn more about Electric Trucks at PacLease, read our News Release: PacLease Finding High Interest in Leasing Electric Trucks.